clojure/clojure/clojure.markdown

 ### (*with-meta* obj map)
 Returns an object of the same type and value as obj, with map as its metadata.

+<h2 id="namespaces">Namespaces</h2>

+Symbols and keywords are two-part identifiers - with an optional namespace and a name, both Strings.
+Namespaces are used to distinguish two symbols that have the same name.
+Note that namespaces are not first-class - they are not collections of symbols sharing the same prefix, they cannot be enumerated etc. Essentially, namespaces just allow simpler identifiers to be used in contexts where a namespace is either not required (fn params and let-locals) or can be inferred.

+---
+### (*name* symbol-or-keyword)
+Returns the name String.

+---
+### (*namespace* symbol-or-keyword)
+Returns the namespace String or `nil` if not present.

 <h2 id="vars">Vars and the Global Environment</h2>
+Clojure is a practical language that recognizes the occasional need to maintain a persistent reference to a changing value and provides 2 distinct mechanisms for doing so in a controlled manner - Vars and [Refs](*refs).
+Vars provide a mechanism to refer to a mutable storage location that can be dynamically rebound (to a new storage location), on a per-thread basis.
+Every Var can (but needn't) have a root binding, which is a binding that is shared by all threads that do not have a per-thread binding.
+Thus, the value of a Var is the value of its per-thread binding, or, if it is not bound in the thread requesting the value, the value of the root binding, if any.

+The special form `def` creates (and [interns](#interning)) a Var.
+If the Var did not already exist and no initial value is supplied, the var is unbound:

+<pre><code>

+(def x)
+Var: user/x
+x
+java.lang.IllegalStateException: Var user/x is unbound.

+</code></pre>

+Supplying an initial value binds the root (even if it was already bound).

+<pre><code>

+(def x 1)
+Var: user/x
+x
+1

+</code></pre>

+Per-thread bindings for one or more Vars can be established via the macro `binding`:

+---
+### (*binding* [bindings* ] exprs*) - Macro
+binding => var-symbol init-expr

+Creates new bindings for the (*already-existing*) vars, with the supplied initial values, executes the exprs in an implicit `do`, then re-establishes the bindings that existed before.

+Thus within-thread bindings obey a stack discipline:

+<pre><code>

+(def x 1)
+(def y 1)
+(+ x y)
+2
+(binding [x 2 y 3]
+  (+ x y))
+5
+(+ x y)
+2

+</code></pre>

+Bindings created with `binding` cannot be seen by any other thread.
+Bindings created with `binding` can be assigned to, which provides a means for nested contexts to communicate up the call stack.

+Functions defined with `defn` are stored in Vars, allowing for the re-definition of functions in a running program.
+This also enables many of the possibilities of aspect- or context-oriented programming.
+For instance, you could wrap a function with logging behavior only in certain call contexts or threads.

+<h3 id="interning">Interning</h3>

+The Var system maintains a global map of (namespace-qualified) symbols to Var objects.
+If a `def` expression does not find an entry in this map for the symbol being `def`-ed, it creates one, otherwise, it uses the existing Var.
+This find-or-create process is called interning.
+This means is that, unless they have been `undef`-ed, Var objects are stable references, and need not be looked up every time.
+It also means that the Var map constitutes a global environment, in which, as described in [Evaluation](#evaluation), the compiler attempts to resolve all free symbols as Vars.

 <h2 id="refs">Refs and Transactions</h2>
 <h2 id="java">Access to Java</h2>
 <h2 id="lisp">Differences with other Lisps</h2>